preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 .. image:: process-review-list.png

 Use the fields at the top to filter the list.
 Use "Clear" to clear filtering and see the whole list.
 Use "Export" to export the list that is shown, to Excel.

-Also note thet you can click the headings to change sorting between ascending and descending.
+Also note that you can click the headings to change between ascending and descending sorting.

 The Deviation/Improvement tab
 ------------------------------